ArcadeAntics/this.path/README.md

     **here** not being able to find the project's directory and incorrectly returning the initial working directory.

-3.  **here** does not work for projects which contain sub-projects, or when two projects rely on each other.
-In my scenario, I had project A and B, both of which rarely relied on the other (so I did not want to combine them into one project), but had once instance in which they ran a script from the other project.
-However, the project root was already set to the root of project A, so when I tried to run the script in project B from a script in project A, the project root did not update and the script in project B would fail.
+3.  **here** does not work for projects containing sub-projects.
+In my scenario, I had a project "A", and later I had a project "B" of which "A" is a sub-project.
+I would run a script in "B" which runs another script in "A", but the project root is already set to the root of "B", so the script in "A" fails.

 4.  **here** does not work when a project is stored on the internet.
     When I say on the internet, I am not referring to a project stored